Inedo/inedo-docs/Content/proget/api/security/tasks/list-attributes.md

 order: 4
 ---

-*List Task Attributes* is available as both a `pgutil` command and an HTTP Request, and will return an array of [SecurityTaskAttribute](/docs/proget/api/security#securitytaskattribute-object) objects describing all existing task attributes.
+*List Task Attributes* is available as both a `pgutil` command and an HTTP Request, and will return an array of [SecurityTaskAttribute](/docs/proget/api/security#securitytaskattribute-object) objects describing all existing Task attributes.

-:::(Info) (🚀 Quick Example: Listing task attributes with pgutil) This example lists all existing task attributes:
+:::(Info) (🚀 Quick Example: Listing Task attributes with pgutil) This example lists all existing Task attributes:

 ```bash
 pgutil security attributes list